 Carriage House Doors

-Patrick Ahearn’s first love wasn’t architecture, it was cars.
+Our Founder Patrick Ahearn’s first love wasn’t architecture, it was cars.
 As a child he knew makes and models from the 1950s and 60s from their hoods to their hubcaps.
-When a high school guidance counselor discouraged him from becoming an automotive designer, he decided to study architecture, eventually building his 45-year career designing structures of distinction throughout New England and beyond.
+When a high school guidance counselor discouraged him from becoming an automotive designer he decided to study architecture instead, eventually spending his near 50-year career designing residences of distinction across the country.

 A carriage house, however, represents the convergence of Patrick’s two passions – cars and architecture.
-Far more than a mere garage, these sometimes standalone structures might contain multi-function spaces appropriate for social gatherings or living quarters above or below.
-Recently, The Wall Street Journal explored what makes his carriage houses so special in a print piece entitled The Ultimate Carchitect.
+Far more than a mere garage, these sometimes standalone structures often contain multi-function spaces appropriate for social gatherings or living quarters.
+Recently, The Wall Street Journal explored what makes our carriage houses so special in a print piece entitled The Ultimate Carchitect.

 Since then, we’ve received countless inquiries about carriage house doors.
-Where do we source them?
 How do they work?
+Are they automatic?
 And why would we consider having them open outwards instead of upwards?
 Read below for answers.

 Going Up